 The Omaha Public School policy recognizes the right and the responsibility of parents in the matter of school attendance when inclement weather exists.
-In case of extreme winter weather conditions, announcements of school closings will be made from the department of District Communications at or before 5:30 a.m.
+In case of extreme winter weather conditions, announcements of District Communications at or before 5:30 a.m.
 Any changes in dismissal time will also be announced.
 If the school is alerted to an approaching tornado, immediate directions will be announced within the school building.
 All students, staff, and visitors will move to sheltered areas until the emergency has passed.
 In cases of emergencies or of impending disaster, staff is responsible for giving specific instructions for student safety.